REACH project: the why

 Aerobic physical activity is any movement that increase your breath and heart rate.

 Strengh training is made of exercises that improve the capacity of your muscles to produce a tension.
-It allows to carry heavy loads and move your body (e.g., doing the house chores, going upstaris, standing up from a chair) more easily.
+It allows to carry heavy loads and move your body (e.g., doing the house chores, going upstairs, standing up from a chair) more easily.

 Strengthening exercises include bodyweight exercises like squats and push ups and resistance exercises performed with elastic bands or weights (e.g., dumbells, barbells, water bottles).